An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Background

 s. t.

 In this equation, (1) is the minimization function subject to additional constraints.
 Constraint (2) ensures that each location is visited by only one vehicle.
 Constraints (3) and (4) ensure that each route on each vehicle starts and ends at the depot.
 Constraint (5) ensures that the number of entries into a location equals the number of exits.
-Constraints (6) and (7) are necessary to prevent sub-tours.
+Constraints (6) and (7) prevent sub-tours using the Miller-Tucker-Zemlin formulation \cite{miller1960integer}, ensuring routes are connected to the depot without disconnected cycles.
 Constraint (8) defines the primary binary decision variable.